trg404/CPBook/finance.md

 - Securities act of 1933
   - Investors must be accurately informed, often viewed as for the primary investors.
--Securities Exchange act of 1934
+- Securities Exchange act of 1934
   - Governs Secondary Market, formed the SEC to regulate stock exchange
 - Sarbanes-Oxley act of 2002
   - Management must certify the accuracy of financial statements